 ADVERTISEMENT

-If you are looking for the best stage piano under 1000 euro, you have the choice between two fundamentally different designs: Classic stage piano or portable piano.
+If you are looking for the best stage piano under €1,000, you have the choice between two fundamentally different designs: A classic stage piano or a portable piano.
 Both instruments are of compact design, making them super mobile.

 Equipped with built-in speakers, portable pianos are the ideal solution if you are looking for a transportable instrument that can still find its permanent place at home.
 The selection of sounds and functions of a portable piano are more comparable to a home piano.